E.5 Quality Standards of Data

 - All Core data must have a valid value submitted for all fields for a clinical data submission to be classified as complete.
 A donor must be clinically complete before any molecular analyze files are released to program members.
 Specifically;

-- A donor must have a donor file submitted with all core fields provided.
+- A donor must have a donor file submitted with all core fields provided (unless an exception is granted, see below).

 - A donor must have at least one primary diagnosis with all core fields provided.